-- From the Start Display screen, scroll to the top of the page and highlight the Diagnostics field in the top left-hand corner, see Figure 7-3 - Press the select arrow does not select arrow does not select arrow does not select arrow does not select arrow for the diagnostics screen arrow for the diagnostics screen arrow for the diagnostics screen arrow for the diagnostic screen arrow for the - ✓ From this window it is possible to perform some easy firsthand diagnostics of the ultrasonic flow meter and its individual paths.
+► From the Start display screen, scroll to the top of the page and highlight the Diagnostics field in the top left-hand corner, see Figure 7-3

+- ▶ Press the select arrow to open the diagnostics screen. - From this window it is possible to perform some easy firsthand diagnostics of the ultrasonic flow meter and its individual paths.
-ISM Diagnostics 23:16:41

-Per Path

-Per Diagno stic

-Op.
-Status

-ОК

-TwinSonic I ink Status

-?

-/oS_avg

-344.12 m/s

-Û